Home Pharmacy (cont.)

-Aspirin may cause Reye's syndrome in infants and children that can lead to fatal brain swelling; therefore, aspirin should not be taken by children younger than 14 years of age.
+Aspirin may cause Reye's syndrome in infants and children, which can lead to fatal brain swelling.
+Therefore, aspirin should not be taken by children younger than 14 years of age.

 There are several brand and generic names for aspirin.
 Common brand names include Bayer aspirin, St. Joseph's aspirin, and Anacin.

 Medically Reviewed by a Doctor on 6/19/2014